 Public holiday dates: 3-5.04.2021

 Ancestor worship occupies an important place in Chinese culture.
-The Tomb-Sweeping Day (清明节 Qingming Jie, literally a Clean and Bright Festival) is an opportunity to visit cemeteries and clean up graves of late relatives.
+The Tomb-Sweeping Day (清明节 Qingming Jie, literally a Clean and Bright Festival) is an opportunity to visit cemeteries and clean up the graves of late relatives.
 The holiday’s solemn overtone is compensated by the spring aura, which the Chinese appreciate in parks and city gardens.
 Popular leisure activities include flying kites.

 Labour Day 2021